-Terra Natura is a great choice as it is an animal park, water park, and pony riding centre all rolled into one.
-The animal park has more than 50 different species of animals, housed in an assimilation of their natural habitat; here you can study lions and leopards, bears and buffaloes, giraffes and antelopes, monkeys and apes, hippos and rhinos, amongst other examples that you may have not seen before.
+Terra Natura is a great choice as it is an animal park, water park and pony riding centre all rolled into one.
+The animal park has more than 50 different species of animals, housed in an assimilation of their natural habitat; here you can study lions and leopards, bears and buffaloes, giraffes and antelopes, monkeys and apes, and hippos and rhinos – among other species that you may have not seen before.
 Areas have been set aside for snakes, amphibians and birds, including a falconry display.
-Also guided tours, ‘night safaris’ and sea lion shows are offered.
+Also guided tours, “night safaris” and sea lion shows are offered.

-The water park has slides, toboggans, river rides, a black hole, a kamikaze, and a selection of pools to suit all ages.
-Sunbeds are provided.
-Around the different zones of the park you will find an ample amount of bars, cafés and restaurants, making Terra Natura a great day out for all the family.
+The water park has slides, toboggans, river rides, a black hole, a kamikaze and a selection of pools to suit all ages, as well as sun beds.
+Around the different zones of the park you will find an ample selection of bars, cafés and restaurants, making Terra Natura a great day out for all the family.

-For prices, online tickets, directions and more information go to the Terra Natura
+For prices, online tickets, directions and more information go to Terra Natura

-Tentegorra Aventura is set amongst the natural beauty of the Rafael de la Cerda Nature Park, and has been a favourite of locals and tourist alike for the last 60 years.
+Tentegorra Aventura is set amidst the natural beauty of the Rafael de la Cerda Nature Park, and has been a favourite for locals and tourists alike for the last 60 years.

 The adventure park has various areas hosting different activities that cater for the whole family.

-Here you will find 2 kilometres of suspended multi-adventure networks of varying difficulties, some up to 11 meters high in the treetops, with a myriad of challenges to overcome, such as the giant zip line.
+Here you will find two kilometres of suspended multi-adventure networks of varying difficulties, some up to 11 metres high in the treetops, with a myriad of challenges to overcome, such as the giant zip line.

-In another area, a 300 square meter ice rink has been installed that will hold over 60 people, and is suitable for all ages.
-The rink is made of an artificial material that has the look and feel of ice, allowing it to remain open all year.
+In another area, a 300 square metre “ice” rink has been installed with capacity for over 60 people, and suitable for all ages.
+The rink comprises an artificial material that has the look and feel of ice, allowing it to remain open all year.

-A state of the art laser paint-ball course has been set up where opposing forces are firing harmless lasers instead of hard paint-balls, that can cause injury and require bulky safety masks.
-The trained monitors will read-off the results of the ‘battle’ that is recorded on each individuals equipment.
+A state-of-the-art laser paint-ball course has been set up where opposing forces fire harmless lasers instead of hard paint-balls that can cause injury and require bulky safety masks.
+The trained monitors read-off the results of the “battle”, which is recorded on each individual’s equipment.

-Tentegorra also boasts one of the largest natural labyrinths in Europe, where you can choose one of the 12 entrances that will determine the difficulty to finding the exit.
+Tentegorra also has one of the largest natural labyrinths in Europe, where you can choose one of 12 entrances that will determine the difficulty of finding the exit.